-Period Emojis Could Be Added To Your Keyboard
+Period Emojis Could Be Coming Soon To Help You Accurately Vent About Your PMS

 Silver linings are few and far between when it comes to your period.